 How Much Meat Can You Eat?

-Since you are dealing with a flexible diet, it's a good idea to understand the basic guidelines.
-The book says that those who are new to the flexitarian diet should give up meat two days per week and over the remaining five days, spread out 26 ounces of meat in any way you like.
-For easy reference, 3 ounces of meat is about the size of a deck of playing cards according to Pam Nisevich Bede 2, a dietitian with Abbott's EAS Sports Nutrition.
+Even a a flexible diet should have some basic guidelines.
+To start the flexitarian diet, try giving up meat two days per week.
+Over the remaining five days, spread out 26 ounces of meat in any way you like.
+(For easy reference, 3 ounces of meat is about the size of a deck of playing cards, according to Pam Nisevich Bede 2, a dietitian with Abbott's EAS Sports Nutrition.
 So, for example, you could have about two 3 oz servings of meat per day for 4 days, and one serving on the 5th day.)

-When you make the change to a flexitarian diet, don't think of it as being the removal of all meat from your dinner plate.
-Think of it more as making vegetarian choices a priority.
+Rather than centering your meals around the meat, start making vegetarian food choices more of a priority.
 Grains, nuts, dairy, eggs, beans, and produce will be part of the diet, but you will be avoiding sweets and processed foods.
 Laura Cipullo, R.D, a nutritionist from New York says: "It's more than cutting down on the meat, it's cutting down on the processed food 3."

 What Are the Benefits of a Flexitarian Diet?

-You get to enjoy a lot of the benefits of a vegetarian diet when living the flexitarian lifestyle.
-Since you are consuming less meat and fish, you are reducing your carbon footprint and helping the environment.
-You also have health benefits, such as a lower risk of cardiovascular disease, high blood pressure, and stroke 4.
+The flexitarian lifestyle includes many of the benefits associated with a vegetarian diet.
+By consuming less meat and fish, you are reducing your carbon footprint and helping the environment.
+Eating less meat also has health benefits, such as a lower risk of cardiovascular disease, high blood pressure, and stroke 4.
 At the same time, since meat will still be part of your diet, you will still be getting plenty of protein, iron and B vitamins.